Content Approvals Overview | Yext Hitchhikers Platform

 How it all works

 When a suggested edit is created, it enters the Suggestions system while it waits for review.
-Until it is actually approved, the edit is not made to your Knowledge Graph and it is not published anywhere publicly.
+Until it is actually approved, the edit is not applied to the entity and it is not published anywhere publicly.

 By default, the Suggestions page is filtered to show Suggestions assigned to the user who is viewing the page, or any groups which that user is a member of.
 Additionally, depending on the user’s permission, the page will also display any unassigned Suggestions.